 Children's Health Insurance Program

-For certain groups of people who are not eligible for Medicare, Medicaid or CHIP, other options exists in some states.
+For certain groups of people who are not eligible for Medicare, Medicaid or CHIP, other government funded insurance programs exist in some states.
 Medicaid buy-ins for working people with disabilities are for disabled people who would be eligible for Social Security if they did not work.